Auditing changes

 Work with activity logs

-The information is displayed in the Activity Log page according to the context that it is opened from.
+The information is displayed on the Activity Log page according to the context you opened it from.
 For example, you can open the page from the Document Exchange Service Setup, Incoming Document, Posted Sales Invoice, and Posted Sales Credit Memo pages.
 You can empty the list of log entries, or just clear the list of entries older than seven days.

 Monitor sensitive fields

 Keeping sensitive data secure and private is a core concern for most businesses.
-To add a layer of security, you can monitor important fields and be notified by email when someone changes a value.
+To add a layer of security, you can monitor important fields and get an email when someone changes a value.
 For example, you might want to be notified if someone changes your company's IBAN number.

 Note